use of energy

 Today production planners have to manage a lot of problems at the same time.
 We focus on the biggest challenges in production and how to overcome them.

 The trend toward individualization makes work more difficult for production planners.
 We show how production can be profitable even in small batch sizes.

 Climate-neutral production requires foresighted planning

 However, the key levers on the way to a climate-neutral production infrastructure are in the planning phase.
-This is where decisions about system topology are made, where strategic considerations on technology selection and usage control strategy are made.
+This is where decisions about system topology are made, or where technology selection and usage control strategies are taken into account.
 When we consider each of the above areas individually, the solutions to reduce heating, cooling and water consumption appear fairly straightforward.
 However, when we view all three factors as one issue, things become far more complex.
 The constraints and objectives of all three conflict with one another, decisions taken in one area have direct and indirect effects on the other, be these positive or negative.
-In addition, other business and production targets must also be taken into account: cost efficiency, minimum throughput and setup times, machine utilization, etc. This makes planning extremely complicated, particularly if companies still deploy manual planning methods such as spreadsheets.
+In addition, other business and production targets must be taken into account: cost efficiency, minimum throughput and setup times, machine utilization, etc. This makes planning extremely complicated, particularly if companies still deploy manual planning methods such as spreadsheets.